 As a single mum, I feel more conscious than ever about the parts of me that are not so perfect.
 When you are in a relationship with the father of your children you can take comfort from the fact that at least they can remember what you looked liked before your tummy bulged over the top of your jeans.
 When you’re single, you have to deal with the daunting prospect of at some point having to reveal your naked body – stretch marks and all – to a new man.
 A scary thought indeed.

-But then as It’s Complicated shows, perhaps we should be a little more accepting of ourselves and realise it’s not just women who feel the effects of aging.
+But then as It’s Complicated shows, perhaps we should be a little more accepting of ourselves and realise it’s not just women who feel the effects of ageing.
 At least I don’t have to worry about balding.
 Well not yet at least.

 Flickr image by bies